Saibot393/LocknKey/README.md

 - Remove key on use: to remove the key once it has been used (or reduce the stack by one)
 #### Walls/Lockable Tokens(separate tab):
 - Lockable: if this token can be locked
+- Lock on close[Wall only]: to lock this door when it is closed
 - [Token only] Locked: if this token is locked
 - ID keys: IDs which this key can lock/unlock seperated with ";".
 You can add any string of characters to this list.
 - Password: to set one or more passwords seperated with ";" to unlock (or lock) this door